grokys/grokys.github.com/_posts/2015-08-31-perspex-alpha.md

 first alpha, Perspex is only shipping with a Windows backend.
 There *is* a Gtk/Cairo backend that's working pretty well (at least on Windows) but it's not included in this release due to packaging issues.
-In addition, the framework did work on Linux at one point but with the recent Mono 3.0 something has gone wrong, and we need time to work out what that is.
+In addition, the framework did work on Linux at one point but with the recent Mono 4.0 something has gone wrong, and we need time to work out what that is.
 Getting Perspex working again on non-windows support is the next thing we'll be concentrating on.
+You can track the progress on Linux in the [issue on GitHub](https://github.com/grokys/Perspex/issues/78).

+Even though it's not quite there yet, the reason it's a close as it is is due to the efforts of [ncarillo](https://github.com/ncarrillo) - thanks Nelson!

 # OmniXAML